ornur/backend-login/README.md

    - In MongoDB Atlas database have table for user and their histories.

 3. **Deployment:**
    - Deploy the project on a hosting service.
-I used `Microsoft Azure Virtual Machine` to get access my website
+I used `Render` to get access my website

 4. **Project Organization and Design:**
    - Maintain clean code and project structure.